Mini Egg cookies

 Mix the butter and sugar

-Get your children to weigh the butter (100g) and sugar (150g) and add them to a large mixing bowl or freestanding mixer.
+Get your children to weigh the butter and sugar and add them to a large mixing bowl or freestanding mixer.

 Beat them together using an electric whisk or the paddle attachment of your mixer until they are light and fluffy.

 We usually break the egg into a small bowl and have a separate small bowl for the shell, that way we tend to avoid getting shell in our mixture.
-Add the egg to your mixing bowl , along with the ½ tsp of vanilla extract.
+If shell does going to your bowl, fish it out with a larger piece of shell.
+It will stick to that more easily than it will your finger.
+Add the egg to your mixing bowl.

 Add the flour